Health Policy & Management

 Contemporary health services research relies heavily on patient-based measures of health status and other outcomes of health care.
 This course covers development and application of health status constructs to be measured, scope and content of questionnaires, qualitative and quantitative methods of scale development and validation, and new assessment methodologies including Item Response Theory and Computer Adapted Testing.
 Practical issues of deciding if and when to develop a new measure, as well as selecting and applying measures in designing health outcomes research are addressed.

-SPH PM 831: Implementation Research and Implementation Science: Conceptual Basis for Linking Research and Practice in Health Services Research
+SPH PM 831: Implementation Science: Linking Research to Practice

 A major gap exists in health services research between what is known about interventions and the actual use of those interventions in practice.
 Often, interventions shown effective in the research setting do not translate in the real world.
 Implementation science focuses on developing methods to ensure that evidence‐based models are effectively translated to the clinical setting.
 The course focuses on the complex concepts of implementation science, including the wide range of theoretical frameworks and approaches driving the field.
 Students will also learn about different models of implementation research, its strengths and limitations, and develop an implementation research study proposal.